Eyeing the Storm

 The ‘no name storm’ of 1991 (aka ‘the perfect storm’), the Halloween storm of 2011, and the Blizzard of ’78 were all Nor’easters.
 And when the time and lunar tide coincide along the coast of Maine, as they’re doing as we write, even “Nor’easter” can’t contain their power.
 Echoing with the memory of the January 4 storm that brought seawater flooding into low spots – and coming up through the storm drains, as a 2 foot storm surge topped the astronomically high full moon tide – we batten down the hatches as March roars in like a lion.

 We live on the margin here in Boothbay Harbor and we like it that way.
-At Spruce Point Inn, we try to steward our granite peninsula while lifting our noses to the wind in timeless Down East stances, scanning the sky (and watching the radar on our smartphones) as the bands of rain storm in from the ocean – north and Down East from here.
+At Spruce Point Inn, we try to steward our granite peninsula while lifting our noses to the wind in timeless Down East stances, scanning the sky (and watching the radar on our phones) as the bands of rain storm in from the ocean – north and Down East from here.

 The ocean is biologically in our salty blood, but here in Maine, it is the elixir that draws so many ‘from away’ on annual pilgrimages back to the places where family memories are made.
 The magic holds, on the same rocks and beaches that parents remember their parents sharing, the treasures found at low water, the creatures that swim beneath the waves, the dazzle of blue skies and sails.
 It lives, year after year, in the rafters, on the porches, in the dawns and sunsets that link generations to something bigger and more reassuringly permanent than themselves.